mwhickson/hodgepodge/README.md

-# Hodgepodge
+# HodgePODge

-Hodgepodge is a podcast player, subscription management, and discovery tool.
+HodgePODge is a podcast player, subscription management, and discovery tool.

 ## TODO